-We start with a rub made simple of brown sugar, paprika, garlic and onion powder, salt, pepper, chili powder, cayenne pepper, and cumin.
+We start with a rub made simple of brown sugar, paprika, garlic and onion powder, salt, pepper, chili powder, cayenne pepper, ginger, and cumin.
 The combination tastes delicious.
 You should have some rub leftover after seasoning.
 One tablespoon will be mixed with the apricot preserves.
 Save the rest for seasoning whatever you want to make more delicious.

 When I season meat, I line the top of my island or counter with plastic wrap, longer than what I am wrapping.
 I season liberally with whatever rub I am using that day.
 It could be my tgc Spice Rub or my Adobo Seasoning which are my go to rubs for beef, pork, or chicken.

 After seasoning the top of the tenderloin, lift the two corners of the plastic wrap closest to you, and gently lift causing the tenderloin to turn to other side.
 This way, your hands don’t get dirty.
 Sprinkle more rub on other side of tenderloin.
 Grab the top two corners of the plastic wrap and lift to gently turn the tenderloin back on center.
 Use the wrap to press the rub into meat by lifting each end and pressing down.
 If not roasting right away, wrap the pork tightly.
 Repeat with second tenderloin.
 This can be done ahead and refrigerated until you are ready to roast.
 Otherwise, continue without wrapping tenderloins.